 Overview of the Joint Student Membership Program

 The program was initiated to broaden ALA’s outreach and recruitment to library school students.
 ALA recognizes that the best way to grow and strengthen its outreach is through personal memberships that encourage concurrent involvement in Chapter and ALA activities.
-(Because this program is designed to encourage new memberships, eligibility is limited to those who have never belonged to either association.)

 How the Program Is Administered